forivall/tacoscript/doc/SPEC.md

 so that would look like `decreased_indent_statement()#$<$#`

 TODO: determine an encoding for unexpected spacing around tokens that are redundant compared to tacoscript, for example, `function() {` vs `function () {` are both encoded to `() ->`.

+  * Idea: for full whitespace preservation, require utf-8 or other unicode encodings.
+Insert zero-width spaces (U+200B) and word joiners (U+2060) as a binary encoding of ids, and then insert a comment at the end that references these ids and insert the appropriate whitespace in the location.
+Only sequences of zwsp's and wj's are used, so that singular sequences can still be used. sequences that already exist in the code are noted in the file-trailing comment, so that they are ignored.

 [frappe]: https://github.com/lydell/frappe
 [wycats' private state proposal]: https://github.com/wycats/javascript-private-state